Year of Research and FST

 - FST Hygiene, Infection Prevention, Antibiotic Resistance: Project Leader Estelle JUMAS BILAK

-- FST Medical Pharmacology and Therapeutics: Instructor Christian JORGENSEN
+- FST Medical and Therapeutic Pharmacology: Instructor Christian JORGENSEN

-- FST BIO Medical Informatics: Team Leader Nicolas NAGOT
+- FST BIO Medical Informatics: Pilot Nicolas NAGOT

 - FST Cell Therapy Transfusion: Pilot Christian JORGENSEN